otrv4/otrv4/otrv4.md

 keys, ephemeral Elliptic Curve Diffie-Hellman (ECDH) keys, and ephemeral Diffie-Hellman (DH) keys.

-For exchanging data messages, OTRv4 uses KDF chains, the symmetric-key ratchet and the DH ratchet (with ECDH) from the Double Ratchet algorithm [\[2\]](#references).
+For exchanging data messages, OTRv4 uses KDF chains: the symmetric-key ratchet and the DH ratchet (with ECDH) from the Double Ratchet algorithm [\[2\]](#references).
 OTRv4 adds 3072-bit (384-byte) DH keys, called the brace key pair, to the Double Ratchet algorithm.
 These keys are used to protect